+During the year ended December 31, 2020, CCIH received 82% of grant revenue from three grantors and approximately 78% of contributions from two donors.
 During the year ended December 31, 2019, CCIH received 100% of grant revenue from two grantors and approximately 69% of contributions from two donors.